Acura NSX Insurance Rates

 Rates are averaged for all Acura NSX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk who have multiple accidents or major violations may pay on average $2,340 more per year for NSX insurance
+- Drivers considered higher risk who tend to receive serious violations pay on average $2,340 more annually than a low-risk driver

 Rate Tables and Charts